System

 The Graph.

-The asset.
-A growing map of consented memory-response patterns that makes future translations more precise.
-At maturity, it can support a personal model for sensory-affective translation.
-The graph is the moat.
+The compounding asset.
+A growing map of memory, atmosphere, selection, rejection, artifact, and response patterns that makes future translations more precise.
+The graph is the moat because it learns from the loop, not from one prompt.